Precinct Committee Person (PCP) Information and Manuals

 Recurring training sessions that our state democratic leadership, (Colorado Democrats), have developed, are with our State Technology Director, Pete Williams.
 These are offered frequently in webinars, and at Colorado Democratic Party Headquarters in Denver.
 You can find more information about these classes and webinars on the Colorado Democrats website calendar:

 Whether needing a refresher or as someone who has never used the tool before, HD41 PCP’s should be scheduling this opportunity.
 In your role as a PCP, you are asked to use VAN for reaching out to other Democrats in your precinct, as well as other purposes.

-County leadership will slot you on one of your desired dates, as well as create your log in credential to VAN.
-If none of these dates work for you, county leadership can work with you to set up sessions that work with your schedule.
+For our County training classes, there is a limitation of 10 people.
+This allows for concentrated instruction.
+County leadership will slot you on your desired dates, as well as create your log in credential to VAN.
+If none of the listed training dates work for you, county leadership can work with you to set up sessions that work with your schedule.

 Social Media Outreach and Website

 The cohd41.com website, along with our Facebook page, HD41 Democrats for D.E.M.S, are means to which you can advise your neighbors of our digital presence.
 Your neighbors can get updates, anytime they want on events, party leadership, goings on within the house district, and more.

 Understandably, many of your neighbors may want a guide to show them how to access and navigate our website and Facepage.
 Please share this document for information on how both of our sites, work.